SuperOfficeDocs/superoffice-docs/docs/en/request/howto/crmscript/index.md

 ---
 uid: crmscript-request
 title: Working with requests in CRMScript
-description: Create and update requests; get ticket info; accept ticket; add message to ticket; reply; priority and escalation; delegate; postpone; split and merge; close; delete
+description: In CRMScript, how to create and update requests; get ticket info; accept ticket; add message to ticket; reply; priority and escalation; delegate; postpone; split and merge; close; delete
 author: Bergfrid Dias
 so.date: 05.26.2023
 keywords: request, ticket, CRMScript